charliecalvert/CloudNotes/Assignments/React/RestBasics.md

 ## Run the Application.

-Could not be simpler:
+Assuming you have already run (npm install) the call to start the client could not be simpler:

 ```
 npm start
 ```

 Your application will magically open in the browser.
-Updates should also appear as you make them.
+Updates should also appear as you make them in your code.

+**NOTE**: _Remember, we typically need to run **npm install** only once per project on a particular machine.
+We run **npm start** every time we want to start or restart the application.
+We can use **Ctrl-C** to shut down either the client or the server._

 ## Run the server on Cloud 9